khusanov-m/JavaScript-Coding-Challenges/README.md

 **04 Guess-My-Number**

-Simple game conducted with help of JS Dom manipulation to guess number between 0 to 20
+Simple game conducted with help of JS Dom manipulation to guess number between 0 to 20.
+Visually designed as pixel game.